aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 Jekyll uses these settings in the `_config.yml` file to override the default repository title and description values used when publishing the site.

+Finally I pushed the changes to _config.yml file to the remote repository to see the overriden title in the browser tab after the site is republished.

 ## Conclusion

 In this post I showed you how I overrode the default theme layout file and its content.
 I also showed how I overrode the default theme layout file title and description meta tags.